mesosphere/dcos-docs-site/pages/ksphere/kommander/1.1.0-beta/centralized-monitoring/index.md

 ## Centralized Alerts

 A centralized view of alerts, from managed clusters, is provided using an alert dashboard called [Karma][karma_docs].
-Karma aggregates all alerts from the Alertmanagers, running in the managed clusters, allowing you to visualize these alerts on one page.
+Karma aggregates all alerts from the Alertmanagers running in the managed clusters, allowing you to visualize these alerts on one page.
 Using the Karma dashboard, you can get an overview of each alert and filter by alert type, cluster, and more.

 <p class="message--note"><strong>NOTE: </strong>Silencing alerts using the Karma UI is currently not supported.</p>